jayliu50/greeting-card-email-html/README.md

 1. Write your email as markdown.
 Put it in `src/pages` (do not attempt to store files in subdirectories).
 Run `npm start` to keep an eye on how the email will look.
 2. When you are ready for publishing, run `npm run build`.
-3. Paste the resulting HTML page of the `/dist` folder from the browser to your email.
+3. Open up the resulting HTML page of the `/dist` folder from the browser to your email.
+4. Select all, copy, and then paste it into your email.

     **Note**: it's important that you copy the email from the `/dist` and _NOT_ than from `localhost:3000` or you risk losing your styles.

-4. Send and strengthen the relationships with the people that matter to you!
+5. Send and strengthen the relationships with the people that matter to you!

 ## Limitations ##